Section 12.1

 SAFEGUARDS – THE “DIE WITHIN SIX MONTHS” RULE

-Of the 337 MPs who voted to defeat the 2015 Bill, most were heavily influenced by the so-called “coercion” argument.
+Of the 337 MPs who voted to defeat the 2015 Private member’s Bill on Assisted Dying, most were heavily influenced by the so-called “coercion” argument.
 They were worried that if elderly people were given the right to choose when their own lives should come to an end, some would come under pressure to request an assisted death before they really wanted it.
 Relatives with their eyes on inheritance might persuade Granny to do it now rather than later.
 This sounds, indeed, like a powerful point.

 In an effort to give a safeguard against such outcomes, the leading campaign organisation, Dignity in Dying, asked the Bill’s sponsor to introduce a “six month rule”.
 Assisted Dying would only be available as a choice if two doctors had certified that the patients would be dead within six months anyway.
 Why seek the early death of a grandparent if he or she will die within six months ?

-Nonetheless, there are powerful arguments against the six-month safeguard.
+There are also powerful arguments against the six-month safeguard.

 It is extremely difficult to get two doctors to certify that a patient is likely to die within six months.
 Even patients with an illness like cancer which has reached the stage where it is going to prove fatal, can frequently live much longer than the professionals expect.
 Doctors are aware of that and are very reluctant to put their names to any document that says something different – unless, of course, death is now so near that the pain and suffering is already well-advanced.

 In Canada and Spain, where Assisted Dying is a legal and much-appreciated provision, the six month “safeguard” does not appear at all.
-MPs in the UK are already much better informed than they were in 2015 and the “safeguard” does not seem to be as powerful an argument as it might have been at the time of the Marris Bill.
-Nonetheless, Dignity in Dying continue to campaign strongly for it.
+MPs in the UK are already much better informed than they were in 2015 and the “safeguard” does not seem to be as powerful an argument as it might have been at the time of the 2015 Bill.
+Nonetheless, Dignity in Dying have continued to campaign strongly for it.

 PARKINSONS, MND, ALZHEIMERS AND OTHER NEUROLOGICAL ILLNESS